WRCJ-FM

 WRCJ-FM (90.9 MHz) is a listener-supported, non-commercial radio station in Detroit, Michigan, broadcasting classical music and jazz.
 The license is held by the Detroit Classical and Jazz Educational Radio LLC, which is owned by the Stanley and Judith Frankel Family Foundation.
-The station is operated by the Detroit Educational Television Foundation, which owns PBS-member station WTVS channel 56.
+The station is operated by Detroit Public Media, which owns PBS-member station WTVS channel 56.
 It uses the slogan "Classical Days and Jazzy Nights."
 The radio studios are in the Detroit School of Arts and the offices are on Clover Court in Wixom, Michigan.